lsund/edmonds-matching/notes.md

     * Outer iff mu(x) = x  or phi(mu(x)) \= mu(x)
     * Inner iff phi(mu(x)) == mu(x) and phi(x) \= x
     * out-of-forest iff mu(x) \= x and phi(x) == x and phi(mu(x)) == mu(x)

+Each vertex is either inner or outer or out-of-forest.
+A vertex v can only be out-of-forest if it is covered by M. This can happen when we augment a tree in the forest.